CSNTM has posted a video featuring Dan Wallace. The video introduces CSNTM and the balance of the post invites financial partners to join the effort.

 Roger Pearse discusses Craig Evans’s 2015 article in the Bulletin for Biblical Research, “How Long Were Late Antique Books in Use?”
 (25.1: 23–37).

 Pearse is critical of various points in Evans’s article but particularly appreciates “the first part of the article [that] is a dossier of evidence that ancient papyrus books could be in use for considerable periods of time, perhaps even a couple of centuries.”
 Pearse (and Evans) then both connect this observation to the claim of the Peter of Alexandria (d.
-311) that the autograph of John’s gospel “was still around and that readings could be obtained from it.”If you've found this content helpful, take a couple seconds to subscribe.
-While you’re at it, think about joining my students and me in our daily Bible readings this term.
-The readings are short enough to complete in Hebrew or Greek to help keep your languages sharp.
-Or of course, you’re welcome to follow along in a translation too.
+311) that the autograph of John’s gospel “was still around and that readings could be obtained from it.”If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).